gracelang/language/languageSpec/spec.md

 # Exceptions

 Grace supports exceptions, which can be raised and caught.
-Exceptions are categorized into a hierarchy of `ExceptionKind`s.
 At the site where an exceptional situation is detected, an exception is raised by requesting the `raise` method on an `ExceptionKind` object, with a string argument explaining the problem.